 What is our latest exhibition about?

-The group is currently working on their next body of work and it is hoped our next exhibition, Power of Stitch will open in 2019.
+The group is currently working on their next body of work The Power of Stitch will open on 27 April 2019 at Braintree Museum, Braintree in Essex.
 Updates will follow in due course.

 In their new exhibition Power of Stitch, E.A.S.T members have pursured their own areas of interest but with a deliberate focus on stitch to interpret their creative journey.
 Inspired by the great Constance Howard who said "You do not need to know hundreds of stitches, but you need to use the ones you know well", the group has once again produced an exciting body of work that relies on the most fundamental of textile techniques - stitch.